logo

 But you also need to make sure that this conclusion is clear and easy to find.
 With lots of essays to mark, your teacher will be looking for a clear and concise ending point – don’t be ambiguous or ‘fluffy’ or, like most readers, they will get frustrated.

 Editing is arguably one of the most important creative writing techniques all writers must use.
-It’s near impossible to write the perfect piece of literature in your first draft.
+It’s nearly impossible to write the perfect piece of literature in your first draft.
 Especially with essay writing.

 Stephen King wrote in his memoir on the craft: “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”